MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/whiteboard-strategies.md

 9. Sum the array.
 The repeat is the difference between n * (n + 1) / 2 and that
 sum, divided by k.
 (See [How to sum integers from 1 to N][how-to-sum].)
+10. Push and pop the elements out of a queue that represents the window.
+Keep track of the queue's sum by subtracting the popped element and adding the pushed element each time.
-10. Walk down the list with a three-node window: front, middle, and back.
+11. Walk down the list with a three-node window: front, middle, and back.
 At every step, make the middle node point to the back node.
 Move on toward the front.
-11. Keep them all in a trie since phone numbers cluster around area codes, central office codes, and subscriber numbers.
+12. Keep them all in a trie since phone numbers cluster around area codes, central office codes, and subscriber numbers.

 [how-to-sum]: http://www.wikihow.com/Sum-the-Integers-from-1-to-N